New in the NEW WORK BLOG

 Disadvantages of the shared economy business model

-For all of the benefits of this promising business model, there are some downsides.
-These typically stem from the uncertainty around the sharing economy, which in turn is down to its relatively recent introduction:
+Despite all the advantages of this promising business model, there are also some downsides.
+These usually result from uncertainty surrounding the sharing economy, which in turn is due to its relatively recent introduction:

 Regulatory uncertainty

-Many of the services provided by collaborative platforms focus on established industries built off the back of strict regulatory practices, and these practices are hard to maintain at such a grand scale.
-In other words, it’s easier to regulate a large hotel chain and ensure it meets the highest standards with regard to fire and food safety than it is with someone renting out their basement or spare room on Airbnb.
+Many services offered by collaborative platforms focus on established industries that rely on strict regulatory practices, and these practices are difficult to maintain on such a large scale.
+In other words, it's easier to regulate a large hotel chain and ensure it meets the highest standards of fire and food safety than it is to supervise someone renting out their basement or guest room through Airbnb.

-A hotel chain can’t discriminate or it will find itself staring down the barrel of an expensive lawsuit.
-But if you allow homeowners to rent out their spare rooms and scrutinise all visitors, they’re more likely to be biased against certain races, cultures, religions, ages, or genders.
+A hotel chain must not discriminate, otherwise there is a risk of expensive legal dispute.
+But if you allow homeowners to rent out their guest rooms and screen all visitors, they're more likely to be biased against specific races, cultures, religions, ages, or genders.

-The sharing economy has been a game-changer for consumers and companies alike.
-It has changed the way that we work, travel, shop, and create, and it continues to play a major role in the introduction and growth of novel businesses.
-What’s more, thanks to Flexopus, it has never been easier for companies to join the sharing economy and start reaping some of its many benefits.
+The sharing economy has opened up new opportunities for both consumers and companies.
+It has changed the way we work, travel, shop, and create, and it continues to play an important role in launching and growing novel businesses.
+Thanks to innovative companies like Flexopus, it has never been easier for other companies to join the sharing economy and benefit from its many benefits.

 Book a demo call!